After you add new elements, you will often want to make them look differently.

 - Element menu - if you press Alt+F10 (or right-click over the element toolbar), you will see the element menu.
 For example, choose Color on the element menu.
 This way you will be able the change the color of the element

 - Compose toolbar - if you choose Window : Toolbars : Compose you will see the Compose toolbar.
 It will help you add various component types to your elements (e.g. pictures, sound, video, mind maps, etc.).
-You can also use Edit : Add component menu for the same purpose.
+You can also use Edit : Add components menu for the same purpose.
+There is more.
 For example, to paste a picture from the clipboard, press Shift+Ins or Ctrl+V. If a new image does not paste, press Esc a few times (e.g. to complete the current editing operation).
 If the image still does not paste, make sure it is indeed stored in the clipboard.
-Check also if you collection is not set as Read only (Tools : Options : Data access)
+Check also if you collection is not set as Read only (Tools : Options : Access : Access mode)

 - Categories - if you want to divide your learning material into sections such as Biology, Geography, Chemistry, etc. you can use categories.
 A category is a group of elements that have a similar look and belong to the same section of the knowledge tree